vitessio/website/content/en/blog/2026-09-24-hardening-emergency-reparent-shard.md

 ### Problem

-In a split brain, 2 x surviving `PRIMARY` tablets can each contain transactions the other does not.
+In a split brain, 2 x surviving tablets can each contain transactions the other does not.
 Neither GTID set contains the other, so ERS cannot identify a single most-advanced history

 Picking one automatically means deciding which transactions to discard.
 Picking a third, older replica because it has no errant transactions can be worse, as that could discard the recent transactions from both leading branches.
 If ERS cannot prove which history is safe, it should not guess